aws-samples/cdk-image-pipeline/README.md

 - An EC2 Image Builder recipe defines the base image to use as your starting point to create a new image, along with the set of components that you add to customize your image and verify that everything is working as expected.

 - Image Builder uses the AWS Task Orchestrator and Executor (AWSTOE) component management application to orchestrate complex workflows.
-AWSTOE components are based on YAML documents that define the scripts to customize or test your image
+AWSTOE components are based on YAML documents that define the scripts to customize or test your image.
+This construct supports single or multiple components.

 - Image Builder image pipelines provide an automation framework for creating and maintaining custom AMIs and container images.